-- 7. Authority and authorised officers.

-- 8. Public servants.

-- 9. Identification of inspectors and authorised officers.
+- 7. Appointment of Commissioner of Workplace Safety and Health and other officers. - 8.
+Commissioner, Deputy Commissioners, inspectors and authorised officers deemed to be public servants. - 9.
+Identification of inspectors and authorised officers.

 PART IV

 GENERAL DUTIES OF PERSONS AT WORKPLACES